MarcosPaul0/MarcosPaul0/README.md

     Graduated in Information Systems from the Federal University of Itajubá (UNIFEI), passionate about developing technological solutions that create value for people and organizations.
   </p>
   <p>
-    Today, I work as a fullstack developer with over three years of professional experience. 👨‍💻
+    Today, I work as a full stack developer with over four years of professional experience. 👨‍💻
   </p>
   <p>
     A curiosity about me is that I love playing video games.
 My favorite game?
 Outher Wilds. 🎮🪐👩‍🚀